isomerpages/ura-mbsc2021/_share-the-moment/03h-stories-from-city-of-good-masks-sewn-with-love.md

 ---
 ## Masks Sewn with Love

-"Masks Sewn with Love" is a community project where volunteers sewed reusable cloth masks at home, including masks for children, and these could be given to family members or donated to those in need.
+Masks Sewn with Love is a community project to sew reusable cloth masks for the community by the community (of volunteers) and these masks are then distributed free to the vulnerable groups in shelters and homes; cleaners and domestic helpers; and vulnerable kids and their families.
+We have also shared these masks sewn with love to our frontline heroes in recognition of their dedicated service during this challenging period.<br><br>This initiative is in collaboration with the PA WIN Council and the Centre for Domestic Employees.

-<sup><b><u>About</u></b><br>Masks Sewn with Love is a community project to sew reusable cloth masks for the community by the community (of volunteers) and these masks are then distributed free to the vulnerable groups in shelters and homes; cleaners and domestic helpers; and vulnerable kids and their families.
-We have also shared these masks sewn with love to our frontline heroes in recognition of their dedicated service during this challenging period.<br><br>This initiative is in collaboration with the PA WIN Council and the Centre for Domestic Employees.<br><br>For more information about Masks Sewn with Love, <a href="https://www.facebook.com/groups/MasksSewnWithLove/" style="color:tomato">click here.</a></sup>
+<sup>For more information about Masks Sewn with Love, <a href="https://www.facebook.com/groups/MasksSewnWithLove/" style="color:tomato">click here.</a></sup>